Radiative corrections in nucleon time-like form factors measurements: Abstract

 \section{Abstract}

-The completely general radiative corrections to lowest order, including the final and initial state radiations, are studied in proton-antiproton annihilation to an electron-positron pair.
-Numerical estimates have been made in a realistic configuraton of the PANDA (FAIR) detector for the proton time-like form factors measurements.
+{The completely general radiative corrections to lowest order, including the final and initial state radiations, are studied in proton-antiproton annihilation into an electron-positron pair.
+Numerical estimates have been made in a realistic configuraton of the PANDA detector at FAIR for the proton time-like form factors measurements.}